 Our living/dining room has a straightaway of wood laminate for about 30 feet where he has been practicing.
 He has been watching Youtubers for tips, and is learning to get a couple of inches of air and perfecting the nuances of getting comfortable with his board (including falling).

 We took the board to our outdoor ice rink, but too much debris from winter (like pebbles and sticks) made it cumbersome, so we are seeking out smoother outdoor spaces for the time being.
 He prefers his bike (or a scooter) over his board in our local skate bowl for now.
-We follow his lead rather than telling him that he “should” or that we expect that he “will” want to ride the board in the bowl in the future.
+I follow his lead rather than telling him that he “should” or that I expect that he “will” want to ride the board in the bowl in the future.

-As a result, we get to enjoy saying Yes, and he has the freedom to make the board an extension of himself at all hours of the day and evening – even hopping on for a few moments while watching TV or Skyping with friends.
+As a result, I get to enjoy saying Yes, and he has the freedom to make the board an extension of himself at all hours of the day and evening – even hopping on for a few moments while watching TV or Skyping with friends.